Explore Centuries of History in Petersburg

 This 36,000-square-foot facility features a gallery of local artwork and studios for 70 regional artists.

 - Southpark Mall (4.7 miles)

-This popular local mall hosts a movie theater and stores including Macy’s, American Eagle, Foot Locker and Dick’s Sporting Goods.
+This popular local mall hosts a movie theater and stores such as Macy’s, American Eagle, Foot Locker and DICK'S Sporting Goods.